Skip to content

 In the years that followed, the existing business strategy was reconsidered.
 In the past it had been Klinghammer’s philosophy to offer a wide range of products, which were however at the top end of the price range, weakening competitive ability.
 A fall in the demand of certain machines had been compensated for by the more popular machines, but the increasing concentration of the market and severe competition prompted Klinghammer to a shift of direction.
 In 1997 the change took place: the focus was now to be exclusively on products and markets with high know-how-potential based on the back end of the production line.
 “Julius Klinghammer Maschinenfabrik” became “Klinghammer Can Technology”, combining successful engineering with state-of-the-art information technology.

-2012 Acquisition of Larsen, manufacturer of machines for welding eyelets and handles for cans and pails.
+2012 Acquisition of Larson, manufacturer of machines for welding eyelets and handles for cans and buckets.

-2020 Merger of the three individual companies (Klinghammer, Bertil Ohlsson and Larsen) to form Klinghammer Group GmbH
+2020 Merger of the three individual companies (Klinghammer, Bertil Ohlsson and Larson) to form Klinghammer Group GmbH